aviveldan/gatsby-starter-minimal-blog/README.md

 ### Change your `static` folder

 The `static` folder contains the icons, social media images and `robots.txt`.
 Don't forget to change these files, too!
 You can use [Real Favicon Generator](https://realfavicongenerator.net/) to generate the image files inside `static`.

-## 🤔 Questions or problems?

-If you have general questions or need help with Gatsby, please go to one of the [support platforms](https://www.gatsbyjs.com/contributing/community/#where-to-get-support) mentioned in Gatsby's documentation.
-If you have a specific question about this project, you can head to the [GitHub Discussions](https://github.com/LekoArts/gatsby-themes/discussions) of the repository.

-## 🎓 Learning Gatsby

-Looking for more guidance?
-Full documentation for Gatsby lives [on Gatsby's website](https://www.gatsbyjs.com/).

-### Themes

-To learn more about Gatsby themes specifically, I recommend checking out the [theme docs](https://www.gatsbyjs.com/docs/themes/).

-### General

-- **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/docs/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _How-to Guides_ and _Reference_ items in the primary navigation.

-## 🌟 Supporting me

-Thanks for using this project!
-I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.

-Please star this project, share it on Social Media or consider supporting me on [GitHub Sponsors](https://github.com/sponsors/LekoArts)!